codenet/col733-cloud/storage-ec.md

 ### Operations-based CRDT (Commutative replicated data types)

-If all the operations are *commutative*, then it doesn't matter, in which order they are applied.
+If all operations are *commutative*, then the order in which they are applied doesn't matter.
 In the following example, replica `S1` first inserts `a`, then inserts `b` whereas replica `S2` first inserts `b`, then inserts `a`.
 Because insertions are commutative, both replicas reach the same final state.

 <img width=300 src="assets/figs/crdt-ops.png">